Stevedev7/color-game/README.md

 # Color Guessing Game

 A web based color guessing game designed to help practice RGB colors.
 Based of and expanded from a small project on [Colt Steele's Bootcamp on Udemy](https://www.udemy.com/course/the-web-developer-bootcamp/).
+This app is a fork of [Javier Belmonte' color-game repo](https://github.com/javierb07/color-game/)

-## Additions from the base code
+## Additions from the base code (by javierb07)

 - Hardest mode
 - Scores